Will a Military Conviction Show up on a Background Check? (Full Answer)

 While the investigations themselves will not show up on background checks for a civilian job, individuals who have held or currently hold security clearance have an advantage when applying for jobs and will appear more appealing, particularly for government jobs or other high-sensitivity positions.19

-Types of Background Checks: Does a Military Conviction Go On Civilian Criminal Record?
+Types of Background Checks: Does a Military Conviction Go on Civilian Criminal Record?

 Because background check types are varied, whether or not a military conviction will show up depends on the type of check being run.